ProgrammingFire/hashnode-blog/cl0s94eai00xs49nvhh6phwll.md

-## Get Started With GraphQL In ASP.NET Core With HotChocol
+## Get Started With GraphQL In ASP.NET Core With HotChocolate

 # Why Use GraphQL